lmaldonadoch/testing-practice/README.md

 ```

-Run `npm test` in your web browser
+Run `npm test` in your console/terminal.

 ## Screenshot